Cannabis Enforcement Unit

 - Unpermitted Timber Conversion: Cannabis cultivators often do their own clear cutting to develop an open space for their grow sites without obtaining the appropriate permits or considering the environmental impacts.
 This results in deforestation and increased erosion due to loss of vegetative cover.
-Trees absorb CO2, removing and storing the carbon while releasing the oxygen back into the air.

 Discharge of waste to waters of the State without a permit and/or any diversion and use of water without an appropriate water right may be subject to enforcement and possible penalties.

 Resources for Cannabis Cultivation Industry